minorenji/satirical-news-detection/README.md

 [0]
 ```
 which is correct except the last one.
 The last one was probably marked as not satirical because just based on the headline, it is a plausible news story.
 The satire was mostly in the actual text which this model does not take into account.

+## Takeaways
+I came into this project not knowing where to start, but finished with a better understanding of how machine learning works.
+I learned about supervised vs. unsupervised learning, regression vs. classification, text vectorization, and also practiced using data science libraries like pandas.
+### Possible Improvements
+The accuracy could definitely be improved, but using the method I was using, it's difficult to  raise the accuracy further with the same model and dataset.
+However, a possible improvement would be to use the text in the article itself and not just the headline.